Remote Learning Policy

 - The meeting needs to take place in an area with no background noise and there should be nothing inappropriate in the background.

-When assisting with remote learning, teaching assistants must be available between their working hours.
+When assisting with remote learning, teaching assistants must be available during their working hours.

-If they’re unable to work for any reason during this time, for example due to sickness or caring for a dependent, they should report this using the normal absence procedure.
+If they are unable to work for any reason during this time, for example due to sickness or caring for a dependent, they should report this using the normal absence procedure.
 They will be guided by the class teacher and follow the same guidelines as the teachers.

 Alongside any teaching responsibilities, senior leaders are responsible for: